-Scotland’s Voices is the new composite portrait by Alexander Moffat OBE RSA, one of the foremost portraitists of the 20th and 21st centuries, companion painting to Poets’ Pub (1980, Scottish National Portrait Gallery, Edinburgh).
+Scotland’s Voices is the new composite portrait by Alexander Moffat OBE RSA, companion painting to Poets’ Pub (1980, Scottish National Portrait Gallery, Edinburgh).

 On tour throughout Scotland, the gallery is very pleased to announce the painting will remain with us in St Andrews into the New Year.

 “. . .both Poets’ Pub and Scotland’s Voices may be seen as a coming together of the literary and the oral traditions, both complementing each other, a truly Gramscian conclusion that MacDiarmid and [Hamish] Henderson would surely have approved.” – Alexander Moffat, in the Landmarks exhibition catalogue.

 Depicted in the painting are: Jean Redpath, Willie Scott, Aly Bain, Belle Stewart, Jimmy MacBeath, Hamish Henderson [central figure], Heinrich Heine, Dolina MacLennan [standing], Hugh MacDiarmid, Antonio Gramsci, Allan MacDonald, Jeannie Robertson.
 The young girl in the foreground represents the future of traditional music and song.

-Alexander Moffat was head of painting and printmaking at Glasgow School of Art.
+Alexander Moffat is one of the foremost portraitists of the 20th and 21st centuries.
+He was head of painting and printmaking at Glasgow School of Art.
 He is also a writer, with several books written collaboratively with Alan Riach, Professor of Scottish Literature at Glasgow University, including Arts of Resistance, Arts of Independence and Arts and the Nation.
 Alexander Moffat’s work is held in public and private collections nationally and internationally.
 He was awarded an OBE in 2006 for services to the arts.

 Oil on canvas 2016-17